-(A) The public children services agency (PCSA) shall prepare, maintain, and permanently keep records for all of the following intake categories which the PCSA has received and/or conducted an assessment/investigation and required activities pursuant to Chapters 5101:2-36 and 5101:2-37 of the Administrative Code:
+(D) The PCSA shall prepare, maintain, and permanently keep records for all of the following intake categories which the PCSA has received and/or conducted an assessment/investigation and required activities pursuant to Chapters 5101:2-36 and 5101:2-37 of the Administrative Code:

 (1) Child abuse and/or neglect reports.

 (3) Family in need of services reports.

 (E) The PCSA shall prepare, maintain and permanently keep records on all cases for which the PCSA provided services including:

 (1) Voluntary supportive services cases pursuant to Chapters 5101:2-37, 5101:2-38, and 5101:2-40 of the Administrative Code.

 (2) Court ordered protective supervision cases pursuant to Chapters 5101:2-37, 5101:2-38, and 5101:2-40 of the Administrative Code.

 (3) Substitute care cases pursuant to Chapters 5101:2-37, 5101:2-38, 5101:2-39, 5101:2-40, 5101:2-42, and 5101:2-47 of the Administrative Code.